Xqhare/Xqhare/README.md

 # Xqhare
 Hello there, I'm sure your standing, take a seat, you'll need it!
-I'm Xqhare, a self-taught programmer with a passion for systems programming and automation.
+I'm Xqhare, a self-taught programmer with a passion for systems programming and everything that breakes!
 My journey started with some classical education in JavaScript and MySQL in school, after which I transitioned to using Python for my projects.
 Now I have hopped onto the rust train and can't get off, it's just too BLAZINGLY FAST!
 Alongside my programming journey, I have also switched to using Linux as my main operating system, and gained some familiarity with bash.
 During the transition to linux I have also picked up neovim as my IDE.

 ## 🚀 About Me